emily830518/Gameplay-Programming-Patterns/README.md

 Events:

 Use event system to score and drive all the UI in the game(such as score display, life display and Game Over display).

+Tasks:

+I add 3 tasks to implement 3 different attacks of Boss Enemy.
+The boss enemy has 15 lives, at first, the boss enemy will move from left to right continuously until lives = 10.
+Then, the boss enemy will move in circle until lives - 5.
+And then, the boss enemy move in circle and scale and shrink over time.